Lee Min-jung: Personal life

 Her maternal grandfather was renowned painter Park No-soo, who led the first generation of modern traditional Korean ink painters which emerged after the country's liberation from Japanese rule.
 Park died on February 25, 2013, at the age of 86.

 Lee married actor Lee Byung-hun on August 10, 2013, at the Grand Hyatt Seoul.
 The couple had briefly dated in 2006, then resumed their relationship in 2012.
 She gave birth to their first child, Lee Joon-hoo, a boy, on March 31, 2015.
+On August 4, 2023, it was confirmed that she was expecting her second child.
+She gave birth to her second child, a daughter, on December 21, 2023.